Cancer-fighting virus shown to target tumors alone

 Dr. Bell said the next step is a Phase 2b trial of the viral therapy in 120 patients with primary liver cancer, known as hepatocellular carcinoma.

-"We know it is pretty safe," Dr. Bell said, noting that genetic information needed for the virus to mutate has been deleted from JX-954.
+"We know it is pretty safe," Dr. Bell said, noting that genetic information needed for the virus to mutate has been deleted from JX-594.

 He also said that because the Jennerex virus can be given intravenously, spreading throughout the body, it may hold promise for limiting the ability of cancer cells to metastasize and spread.

-Note: (This story was corrected to change the name of the virus to JX-594 from JX-954)